The end goal of every project across all industries is the same: build a high-quality product that appeals to the customer.

 Requirements should be clear and easy to understand.

-Let's explain functional and non functional requirements' best practices.
+Let's explain the best practices for functional and non-functional requirements.
 Whether it's a use case or a functional decomposition, requirements should be written in a way that is clear and easy to understand.
 Keep in mind that some stakeholders won't be well-versed in the technological language, making the document as easy to understand as possible.
 Always choose the active voice over the passive and keep your sentences short.

 Requirements should be written accurately.